bonniecai430/lego/README.md

 https://project4-lego.herokuapp.com/

 ## Unsolved Problems:
-1.The footer's link is invaild
+1. The footer's link is invaild
-2.On the detail page user can't change the number of products they need to add to their shopping cart 3.User need to scroll down to see the login page
+2. On the detail page user can't change the number of products they need to add to their shopping cart
+3. User need to scroll down to see the login page

 ## Future Enhancements:
-1.Make the footer's link work can link to their own page 2.Add some more styling
+1. Make the footer's link work can link to their own page
+2. Add some more styling
-3.User can switch between login and sign up form by clicking the link
+3. User can switch between login and sign up form by clicking the link

 ### Trello Board
 <img width="1440" alt="Screen Shot 2022-08-16 at 1 57 42 PM" src="https://user-images.githubusercontent.com/105684279/184998099-25f9eda2-828f-46ad-850e-0ea8e9c10517.png">